 There are still a lot of schol magazines to be scanned but it is a slow job.
 Is anyone interested in scanning a few magazines and then sending me the files to put online.
 It would help to get new content on the website quicker.
 If you're interested email me at firstname.lastname@example.org .

-New entry on school memories page from Denys Gaskell a pupil at UGS in 1945.
+New entry on school memories page from Reinhard Fritsch, German assistant in the school year 1973/74.